-The Arengo was formed during High Medieval Times, around the year 1000; it was the very first form of government of the Republic.
-It was instituted as a result of the need to create a political organ capable of governing and managing the community which had been formed.
+The Arengo was the first form of government in the Republic of San Marino.
+Originating in the early Middle Ages, around the year 1000, it responded to the need to create a political body capable of governing and directing the community that had been formed.